Coarse-median preserving automorphisms: Ultralimits and coarse-median preserving automorphisms.

 Let us show that, if $G$ is a finitely generated group and $G\acts T$ is a minimal action on a complete $\R$--tree not isometric to $\R$, then no homothety $\Phi\colon T\ra T$ with factor $\l\neq 1$ can normalise $G$.

 If $G$ is generated by $s_1,\dots,s_k$ and $x\in T$ is any point, the union of all segments $g[x,s_ix]$ with $g\in G$ is a $G$--invariant subtree.
 Since $G\acts T$ is minimal, $T$ must be covered by the segments $g[x,s_ix]$.
 In particular, the action $G\acts T$ is cocompact.
 If $\Phi$ normalised $G$, then every orbit of $G\acts T$ would be dense (see e.g.\ \cite[Proposition~3.10]{Paulin-ENS}).
 Since $T\not\simeq\R$, this implies that each segment $g[x,s_ix]$ is nowhere-dense.
 This violates Baire's theorem, since a complete metric space cannot be covered by countably many nowhere-dense subsets.
-We learned this argument from \cite[Example~II.6]{Gaboriau-Levitt}. \end{rmk}